Cloufield/gwaslab/docs/QC&Filtering.md

 | `info=(0,1)`              | `float`    | 0<INFO<1                                 |
 | `direction`               | `string`   | only contains `"+"`,`"-"` ,`"0"`or `"?"` |

-## 3. Remove duplicated or multiallelic variants
+## Remove duplicated or multiallelic variants

-After standardizing and normalizing the sumstats, you can also remove duplicated or multiallelic variants using
+After standardizing and normalizing the sumstats, you can also remove duplicated or multiallelic variants using:

 ```
 .remove_dup(mode="md")